Horizon Scanner

 This bill put forward by the House of Lords has three core objectives: to grow the economy, improve public services and make people’s lives easier.
 Suggested measures include paving the way for the ‘smart data’ model to be used in more sectors, establishing a trust framework for digital verification services and placing the national underground asset register on a statutory footing.

+Anyone familiar with open banking / PSD II will know that the implementation of this regulation was very beneficial for “customers” of data in the fintech sector.
 However, preparing for implementation was very onerous for the supply side both in practical terms – cleaning and structuring the data to make it sharable and navigating both the “open data” legal requirements and the (sometimes contradictory) data security / privacy requirements.

 The devil will be in the detail of the regulation made under the primary legislation (the legislation provides broad powers for government to make regulation) so at present it is difficult to see how wide ranging these provisions will be, but it has potential to be a very significant regulatory intervention and worth following for its potential impact on anyone processing “consumer data”.